MersimRizmani/Spotify-Mood-Ring/README.md

 #### Server

 This is seen in our.venv folder and our api.py file.
 The .venv folder holds all the python dependencies we need to run this server, and must be activated before running the api.py file.
 The api.py file acts as our server file.
 This is where we declare the Flask app and set up the analysis endpoint to perform webscraping and perform sentiment analysis.

+## Contributions

+Abhilash
+- Implemented API authentication for calls to Spotify and Genius along with barebones Flask server for the backend

+Mersim
+- Designed user interface and connected frontend to backend in order to fetch sentiment scores and mapped the sentiment scores to a color on the mood ring.

+Vish
+- Cleaned lyrics after it was scraped for the specific songs to only contain lyrics relevant to the content of the song.
+Used Vader NLTK for sentiment analysis to assign score based on if it was positive, neutral or negative and then finally an overall sentiment.

+Sotheara
+- Extracted lyrics from currently playing song using BeautifulSoup web scraping to pass along the text data to the SentimentIntensityAnalyzer